 ABOUT PENNY HARVEST

-This year's 60 schools have collected $98,325.54 You can see the list of organizations that received all that money in grants from last year's schools - here!
-(Grants and service projects from this year will be updated in May.)
+Last year's 60 schools have collected $98,325.54 You can see the list of organizations that received all that money in grants from last year's schools - here!

 "The Penny Harvest taught me that it is sometimes hard to stand up for what you think is right” Leroy Drive Elementary Student, Age 9